 When your spouse files a Petition for Divorce from you, your spouse is basically notifying the Court that he/she wants a divorce from you.
-The petition spells out who the parties are, where process should be served, the date of marriage, the date of separation, the grounds for the divorce, the children of the marriage (if any), and how the community property and separate property should be awarded in the divorce.
+The petition spells out who the parties are, where process should be served on the other spouse, the date of marriage, the date of separation, the grounds for the divorce, the names of the children of the marriage (if any), and how the community property and separate property should be awarded in the divorce.
 A counterpetition is simply a counterclaim against the person who filed a petition against you.
-In a divorce, you file a counterpetition to let the Court know that you also want a divorce from your spouse.
+In a divorce, you can file a counterpetition to let the Court know that you also want a divorce from your spouse.

 You can list any and all additional issues in your counterpetition for divorce that you believe the Court should be aware of.
 For example, you could allege an additional ground for divorce such as adultery if you want to pursue adultery as a reason you should be granted a divorce on top of the usual ground of insupportability.

 As a practical matter, one of the main reasons to file a Counterpetition for Divorce is to eliminate the possibility that your spouse could suddenly change his/her mind before the divorce is finalized and dismiss the divorce case unilaterally.
 Under Texas law, when you sue someone for anything (including a divorce), you have an absolute right to unilaterally dismiss the petition.
 This is called a nonsuit.
 The case simply goes away because the Petitioner changed his/her mind about seeking the divorce.

 As a side note, I encourage couples who are going through a divorce to reconcile if they can do so.
-Many times over the years I have had someone ask me to dismiss their divorce petition after they have paid the $300 filing fee to start the divorce process.
+Many times over the years I have had someone ask me to dismiss their divorce petition after they have paid the $360 filing fee to start the divorce process.
 I will encourage them to try to reconcile, but I also recommend that we not dismiss the divorce petition right away.
-That way they will not have to pay another $300 filing fee to start the divorce process all over again if the reconciliation does not work out.
-If the reconciliation is working and if the divorce petition is still pending after a year or so and nothing is happening in the divorce, then the Court will send a notice that the case is on a "Dismissal for Want of Prosecution" docket and you will have to deal with the possibility of a dismissal then.
+That way they will not have to pay another $360 filing fee to start the divorce process all over again if the reconciliation does not work out.
+If the reconciliation is working and if the divorce petition is still pending after a year or so and nothing is happening in the divorce, then the Court will send a notice that the case has been placed on a "Dismissal for Want of Prosecution" docket and you will have to deal with the possibility of a dismissal at that time.